Each of the 5 Lean management principles has its specific action items. Please find out how to start implementing it by

 To help your team achieve continuous improvement, you should consider the way you lead them.

 If you are among the traditional managers that prefer to be in control of every single activity and micromanage even the execution of small tasks, you may have to embrace a change to your style and implement a shared leadership model.

 Continuous improvement can only blossom if every person on your team takes ownership of their tasks.
-This can prove to be quite difficult when they can’t even handle the smallest issues on their own.
+This can prove difficult when they can’t even handle the smallest issues on their own.

 Place more trust in their expertise and increase their independence in time according to their performance.